PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

         border-bottom-style: dashed;
     }
 </style>
+<h1 style='font-size:36pt'>DeepKS Manual</h1>

 # Getting Started
 The bulk of the DeepKS tool is run through Docker.
 It will essentially run like it would in a virtual machine.
 This makes dependency management a breeze.
 Follow the steps below to get started.
 One neednot clone the DeepKS Git repository to use the tool.

+## Colors in this manual
+- `This style is used for code the user should run.`
+- <code class = "inline-bash-output">This style is used to represent the potential output of a command.</code>

 ## General Notes Relating to Devices (Read before running any program)
 ### Does My Computer Have a CUDA-compatible GPU?